As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy

 But they are worth it.
 The Australian Permit may be smaller than their Florida Keys and Caribbean counterpart, but they are pound for pound just as strong and thrilling.

 Flats boats or fishing skiffs, in particular, will be your best bet in these shallow waters.
-Lightweight push poles are a must here as any noise or excessive water disturbance will likely send a wary fish on his way.
+Lightweight push poles are a must here as any noise or excessive water disturbance will likely send a wary fish on its way.
 Sitting down while casting will also allow you to get very close to the fish.

 Kayaks are a great idea too as they can also silently approach the fish, but you may struggle to find room for all of your equipment.

 Remember that live bait such as crabs or shrimp would react slowly, fleeing at a slow speed that should be closely mimicked to increase your chances of a bite.
 How you retrieve the line can vary, including stationary fly, slow strips or long pauses – Australian Permit fish, like their Atlantic cousins, are incredibly hard to find and lure with a fly but it can be done!

 Regardless of the choice of gear or technique, fishing for Permit Down Under will leave you with a sense that you have discovered yet another exciting spot on the map to enjoy this amazing species.